Trendlines in AIxBio evals

 Summary

-- I evaluate models from Anthropic, OpenAI, Meta, and Mistral on publicaly available multiple-choice biology model evaluations (“evals”) including MMLU, GPQA, WMDP, LAB-Bench, and PubMedQA.
+- I evaluate models from Anthropic, OpenAI, Meta, and Mistral on publicly available multiple-choice biology model evaluations (“evals”) including MMLU, GPQA, WMDP, LAB-Bench, and PubMedQA.

 - These evals assess a range of capabilities across biology and medical domains, from straightforward knowledge recall to complex reasoning in molecular biology and genetics, sequence manipulation for cloning, error identification in experimental protocols, and interpretation of biomedical statistics.